-Vertebroplasty is a procedure that involves injecting a special cement mixture into the small holes of weak or fractured vertebrae through a hollow needle.
+Vertebroplasty is a procedure performed by an interventional radiologist that involves injecting a special cement mixture into the small holes of weak or fractured vertebrae through a hollow needle.
 This weakened vertebrae is most commonly a result of a compression fracture.
 Once it dries, this cement mixture forms a support structure inside the vertebra and helps strengthen and stabilize it, making it less likely to fracture again.
 Also, restoring the original shape and height to the bone provides pain relief.

 About Vertebroplasty and Kyphoplasty Surgery